 There are so many facets to Covington, Kentucky.
 In this diverse and vibrant city, you’ll find many local shops and small family-owned stores, but you’ll also see high-tech businesses and fine restaurants.
 It’s a city that enjoys art not only via traditional museum settings, but also along a building’s facade or even in the street.
 You’ll find many different styles of housing in Covington – from modest, starter-priced homes to historic, grand mansions to modern-style condominiums with amazing views.
-This highly walkable city has something for everyone.
+This city has something for everyone.
 Welcome to Covington!

 History of Covington